 – Doesn’t ‘fit’ the rest of your face?

 It’s okay!
-Lots of people feel this way but instead of spending thousands of dollars on rhinoplasty, use PinkMirror to reduce the width, length or shape of your nose in photos.
+Lots of people feel like this but instead of spending thousands of dollars on rhinoplasty, use the PinkMirror nose shaping tool to reduce the width, length or shape of your nose in photos.

-According to a survey performed by the Journal of Craniofacial Surgery, there are 14 distinctive nose types!
-An expert analyzed almost 1,800 noses and while a majority of them fell into ‘basic’ types including straight and downward hooking, other experts believe there are a variety of nose types that can’t be covered by a handful of classifications.
+According to a survey by the Journal of Craniofacial Surgery, there are 14 distinctive nose types!
+An expert did an analysis almost 1,800 noses and a majority of them fell into ‘basic’ types including straight and downward hooking.
+Other experts believe there are a variety of nose types that can’t be covered by a handful of classifications.

-Your nose is a complex structure that is made up of various pieces of bone and cartilage and its shape is determined by the positions of upper & lower lateral cartilages and nasal bones.
+Your nose is a complex structure that is made up of various pieces of bone and cartilage.
+Its shape is determined by the positions of the upper & lower lateral cartilages and nasal bones.
 A combination of differences in the positions of these three areas may lead to a unique appearance.
 Unfortunately, in some instances, the end result is unflattering on camera.
 That is why you need to use the nose shaping tool on all your photos.

-There is no getting away from it; noses have a major impact on our perception of beauty.
-For thousands of years, the nose has been seen as an indicator of character; for example, in Ancient Rome & Greece a long and strong nose suggested an individual with strength and power.
+There is no getting away from it, noses have a major impact on our perception of beauty.
+For thousands of years, the nose has been seen as an indicator of character.
+For example, in Ancient Rome & Greece a long and strong nose suggests an individual with strength and power.

-The main problem with rhinoplasty is the level of precision required; if a surgeon is just one millimeter out, the end result could be disastrous.
+The main problem with rhinoplasty is the level of precision required.
+If a surgeon is just one millimeter out, the end result could be disastrous.
 Take the easy way for nose shaping, with the PinkMirror solution.

 Aging is inevitable and so are alterations in your nose over the course of time.
 By the time you are 17 years old, your nose should stop growing but as you get older, it begins to lengthen and droop.
-This is due to a combination of collagen, proteins and elastin in your skin breaking down and the relentless tug of gravity.
-Therefore, your nose may look very different in photographs of you aged 45 compared to when you were 25.
+Due to the combination of collagen, proteins and elastin in your skin breaking down and the relentless tug of gravity.
+Therefore, your nose may look very different in photographs of you aged 45 to when you were 25.

-Fortunately, you don’t need a surgeon’s scalpel or any other drastic measures in order to ensure your nose looks the way you want on camera.
-The above photos demonstrate the power of PinkMirror.
+Fortunately, you don’t need a surgeon’s scalpel or any other drastic measures to ensure your nose looks the way you want on camera.
+The above photos demonstrate the power of the PinkMirror nose shaping tool.

-As always, subtle changes are best and you can see that this lady’s nose has been narrowed ever so slightly; as minor as the alteration seems to be, the overall change in her appearance is quite drastic.
-Add in a few slight touch-ups here and there and the subject suddenly looks at least a decade younger.
+As always, subtle changes are best.
+You see the lady’s nose is ever so slightly narrower.
+As minor as the alteration seems to be, the overall change in her appearance is quite drastic.
+Add in a few slight touch-ups and the subject suddenly looks at least a decade younger.
 Best of all, the photo looks completely natural.